 Well, the questions really go hand in hand.
 Yes, a Home Inspection Report can be a valuable tool when buying or

-selling a house and, yes, the Home Inspection Report will (in many cases) expose some problems.
+looking for homes in Homestead and, yes, the Home Inspection Report will (in many cases) expose some problems.

 When done professionally, a home inspection will be extremely thorough and, will most likely identify some